celery/celery/docs/userguide/tasks.rst

     def create_user(username, password):
         User.objects.create(username=username, password=password)

-.. admonition:: How do I import the task decorator?
+.. sidebar:: How do I import the task decorator?

-    The task decorator is available on your Celery instance, if you don't know what that is then please read :ref:`first-steps`.
+    The task decorator is available on your :class:`@Celery` instance, if you don't know what that is then please read :ref:`first-steps`.

     If you're using Django or are still using the "old" module based celery API,